jniemann66/ferocious/readme.md

 I wanted a tool to quickly and reliably convert music files between one format and another whenever the need arises.

-Having written a command-line sample rate converter, I needed a user-friendly GUI for it, with a very close coupling between the features of the GUI and commandline.
+Having written a command-line sample rate converter, I needed a user-friendly GUI for it, with a close coupling between the features of the GUI and commandline.

 ## Installation